Daily VideoMay 6, 2018

-- Part two the PBS NewsHour’s four-part series on “Junk News” explores who is behind creating inflammatory news sites and why.
+- PBS NewsHour’s four-part series on “Junk News” explores who is behind creating inflammatory news sites and why.

-- Science correspondent Miles O’Brien profiles a leading purveyor of junk news, Cyrus Massoumi, who has hit the jackpot exploiting the trend toward hyperpartisan news.
+- Science correspondent Miles O’Brien profiles a leading purveyor of junk news, Cyrus Massoumi, who has made millions of dollars exploiting the trend toward hyperpartisan news.

 - What does it mean to be partisan?
 What does it mean to be hyperpartisan?

-- What is the difference between junk news as described in this series and so-called fake news?
+- What do you think a scientist would have to say about the current debate over junk news as described in this series or so-called fake news?